-Whether you intend to cover local government or international conflict, every political journalist needs a framework for understanding how politics works.
+Whether one intends to cover local government or international conflict, every journalist needs a framework for understanding how politics works.

 What You'll Study